IBM/watsonx-data-lab/docs/wxd-ingest.md

 # Ingesting Data

 In this lab we will use the ingest tool (lh-tool) alongside the IBM watsonx.data developer edition that is running in this lab.
 The Ingest tool is a separate install and currently needs to be downloaded after IBM watsonx.data is started.
-The lab image contains a copy of this code so you will not need to download it.
+The lab image contains a copy of this code, so you will not need to download it.

 In addition, there is a staging file (yellowtaxi-parquet) found in the sample data directory that will be used for loading data into the system.